 D-Cal Side Effects

-Note: This page contains information about the side effects of calcium carbonate.
-Some of the dosage forms included on this document may not apply to the brand name D-Cal.
+Note: This document contains side effect information about calcium carbonate.
+Some of the dosage forms listed on this page may not apply to the brand name D-Cal.

 For the Consumer